koulkoudakis/4883-programming-techniques/A06/10226/README.md

 **Input**

-The rst line is the number of test cases, followed by a blank line.
+The 1st line is the number of test cases, followed by a blank line.
 Each test case of your program consists of a list of the species of every tree observed by the satellite;
 one tree per line.
 No species name exceeds 30 characters.
 There are no more than 10,000 species and no more than 1,000,000 trees.